CharlesHawkinsMSU/pmn-container/README.md

 The [full manual](https://github.com/CharlesHawkinsMSU/PMN-Pipeline/blob/main/Manual.md) describes the pipeline in more detail along with the various options it has available, and has a FAQ/troubleshooting section.

 ### Requirements and Preparation
 You will need a copy of Pathway Tools 28.0 to build this container.
 See the quickstart guide or the manual linked above.
 Place the linux tier 1 installer into the git project directory after you have git-cloned it or unzipped a release tarball.
+Building the container also requires Singularity CE and GNU Make to be installed.

 The `pmn.sh` script is the main front-end for building and using the containerized pipeline.
 You may wish to symlink it into your PATH, such as with `sudo ln -s pmn.sh /usr/local/bin/pmn`.
 You can then invoke the pipeline with just the command `pmn` from anywhere on your system.
 The below commands assume you have done so.